 Stay with me, and I will show you how the above four points apply to both plants and people.

-- Growth is a :”Mindset” and a “Potset”.
+Growth is a “Mindset” and a “Potset”.

 Plants only grow as big as the pot they are planted in.
-I found that out last year when my peppers stayed mini papers, even though I was sure that that the description on the seed package said they were large pepper.
-This year, I made sure that I planted the peppers in bigger pots, when they were ready of course.
+I found that out last year when my peppers stayed mini papers, even though I was sure that the description on the seed package said they were a large pepper.
+This year, I made sure I planted the peppers in bigger pots, when they were ready of course.

 What is the difference between guiding plants and people to maximize their growth and reach their full potential?
 With plants, it is easy.
 You get a bigger planter!
 Humans are another story.
 I call it the “awareness factor.”

 A human being has to become aware of their limiting beliefs handed down to them from their surroundings, and then make a conscious choice to grow beyond such beliefs.
-This self-awareness business is a lot of work!
+As a result, this self-awareness business is a lot of work!
 I always wish that I could just transplant someone’s mindset from the limiting beliefs (held in both mind and body) to a vast growth mindset.
 Alas, it is an internal journey that the person has to be ready and willing to take.
 Spoiler alert: the growth journey is optional, at least, the first step of becoming self-aware anyway!